 Captured by the Japanese just months after the attack on Pearl Harbor, Gordon was put to work on the infamous “Death Railway,” which ran from Thailand to Burma (and was made famous by the book and movie, The Bridge over the River Kwai).
 Over 16,000 Allied prisoners who worked on the railway died from starvation, illness or being beaten to death by their captors.

 In the scene you will watch in a moment, some wounded Japanese soldiers from a neighboring outpost come to the POW camp seeking aid.
 This action violates the Japanese Bushido Code, which calls for wounded soldiers to suffer silently or commit suicide rather than become a burden to their fellow soldiers.

-More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid.
-(If video screen does not appear below, click here.)
+More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid. (click here for the video.)

 More specifically, Gordon stepped forward because God opened his eyes to see the Japanese not as enemies, but as “wounded, dying human beings,” made in God’s image and therefore precious to him in spite of their sins.
 God also gave Gordon and his comrades grace to imitate Jesus and to obey his teaching on how to treat an enemy (Luke 6:27-28).
 As Gordon wrote in his book,

 Eighteen months ago we would have joined readily in the destruction of our captors had they fallen into our hands.
 Now we were dressing the enemy’s wounds.
 We had experienced a moment of grace, there in those blood-stained cars.
 God had broken through the barriers of our prejudice and had given us the will to obey his command, “Thou shalt love.”